2025-11-14 –, Way

 Open Source Geospatial Developer

 Bright Nejo is a product designer passionate about building intuitive, inclusive, and impactful digital experiences at scale.
-With over four years of experience designing user-centric digital products across fintech, geospatial technology, open-source tools, and enterprise platforms.
-Bright currently leads design at a fintech startup backed by one of Africa’s most successful banks, where he crafts solutions that simplify payments and empower merchants across the continent.
+With over five years of experience designing user-centric digital products across fintech, geospatial technology, open-source tools, and enterprise platforms.